- Muslim Hub

 بِسْمِ ٱللَّٰهِ ٱلرَّحْمَٰنِ ٱلرَّحِيمِ

-With around 50 days left until Ramadan, this is the time to prepare for the greatest month of the year.
+With Ramadan around the corner, it’s time to prepare for the greatest month of the year.

-It’s reported that the salaf would begin their preparations months in advance before Ramadan, reflecting their deep commitment to spiritual readiness.
+It’s reported that the salaf would start preparing months in advance, reflecting their reverence for starting this month well.

 Overview